FlipsideCrypto/sdk/js/README.md

 }
 ```

-Let's iterate over the results from our previous query.
+Let's iterate over the results from our query above.
 <br>
 <br>
 Our query selected `nft_address`, `mint_price_eth`, and `mint_price_usd`.
 We can access the returned data via the `records` parameter.
 The column names in our query are assigned as keys in each record object.